unaihuete93/Tecnun-AIFun-2024/Lab-Instructions/lab01.md

 **Upload an screenshot to ADI with the execution of the sdk-client program testing it with a sentence.**

-## Clean up resources

-If you're not using the Azure resources created in this lab for other training modules, you can delete them to avoid incurring further charges.

-1. Open the Azure portal at `https://portal.azure.com`, and in the top search bar, search for the resources you created in this lab.

-2. On the resource page, select **Delete** and follow the instructions to delete the resource.
-Alternatively, you can delete the entire resource group to clean up all resources at the same time.

 ## More information

 For more information about Azure AI Services, see the [Azure AI Services documentation](https://docs.microsoft.com/azure/ai-services/what-are-ai-services).